-Thunder Threads spon-Brenna Dacey sor sparked the idea for a free prom salon when she realized how expensive preparing for prom can be.
+Thunder Threads Brenna Dacey sparked the idea for a free prom salon when she realized how expensive preparing for prom can be.

 "It kind of stemmed from the prom boutique that Mrs. Sedlacek does with Key Club, and then just the Thunder Thread closets that we have, as well as thinking about how expensive prom is and if there is anything else we can do to help students feel confident and ready on prom night," Dacey said.